 2. Codification: Service des Musées Privés, Ministre des Affaires Culturelles, Québec, 1976; currently being updated.

-3. provide adequate and appropriate conditions (within the means of the historical society) for the storage, protection and conservation of archival material;
+3. Provide adequate and appropriate conditions for the storage, protection and conservation of archival material;